EUR/usd

 The market remains in the consolidation phase, with EUR/USD fluctuating around 1.29.
 Various discrepant news releases are tilting the balance first to one side and shortly after to the other one.
-It's important that yesterday the single currency didn't surrender to and managed to get over the morning pessimism of the markets.
+It's important that yesterday the single currency didn't surrender to bears and managed to get over the morning pessimism of the markets.
 The slight upward revision of the EU Manufacturing PMI data for September inspired the markets with hope.
 Later that day the ISM Manufacturing PMI statistics for the USA were published.
 This index proved to be surprisingly good.
 Instead of the expected 49.8 (which means a slight decline against last month's reading), the index showed some growth of activity in the sector, stopping at 51.5.
 It was remarkable, but not surprising to see the evidence of another wave of price rise, as the corresponding index grew to 58.0 against 54.00 a month ago and 39.5 two months ago.
 However, since we look forward to the employment data, which is scheduled for release on Friday, we were particularly interested in the employment sub-index.
 It also brought good news, having risen up to 54.7, the highest level since June.
 Yet, it has little correlation with the employment situation in the sector, estimated by the Bureau of Labor Statistics, as the jobs increase in June made just 7K against 13K a month before and 23K a month later.
 Today we won't see any important statistics for the USA and Europe.
 What attracts attention is that now Germany doesn't want Spain to hurry with asking for help, preferring to avoid “individual” bailouts, in the meantime Spain's Rajoy has pointed out that he may well make an official request.

 GBP/USD

-Unlike the , the didn't show much will to live yesterday.
+Unlike the euro, the pound didn't show much will to live yesterday.
 Partly it was connected with the poor Manufacturing PMI data.
 As indicated by the report, the decline in this sector became sharper in September, as the index dropped to 48.4 compared to 49.5.
 Elizabeth II's 60-yr reign celebration is over, same with the Olympic Games, snow also hasn't been seen yet, but manufacture still refuses to recover.
 Now Office for National Statistics and the BOE will have to think of other reasons for the weakness of the sector.
 The best candidate for the role here is the European sovereign debt crisis, but it can hardly justify the British factual weakness against the euro zone.

 USD/JPY